-Dr. Lia T. Bascomb is an Assistant Professor of African American Studies at Georgia State University.
+- Dr. Lia T. Bascomb is an Associate Professor of African-American Studies at Georgia State University.
 She is trained as an interdisciplinary black studies scholar with emphases in diaspora theory, cultural theory, visual culture, performance studies, gender and sexuality, and literature.
 Her scholarly interests focus on representations and performances of nation, gender, and sexuality across the African diaspora with an emphasis on the Anglophone Caribbean.

-Bascomb, Lia T. In Plenty and in Time of Need: Popular Culture and the Remapping of Barbadian Identity.
+- Bascomb, Lia T. In Plenty and Time of Need: Popular Culture and the Remapping of Barbadian Identity.
 New Brunswick: Rutgers University Press, Critical Caribbean Studies Series, 2019.